datamacgyver/ds-process/1_initialisation_phase/3_objectives_alignment.md

 isn't doing all the things, it's working out which things!

-This is also an opportunity to collect ideas from the floor as to possible approaches, additions, side projects, past work and future product ideas.
+This is also an opportunity to collect ideas from the floor as to possible approaches, additions, side projects, past work and future product ideas *but this can happen before the final review if you need!*

 # External Review
 As above but with a much greater focus on scope and KPIs.
 Remember: Most people don't care how you did it.

 The primary goal is to make sure we are solving the right problem in the right way in a form that can be delivered!
-As such, the client needs to be clearly aware of how the KPIs fufull that need.
+As such, the client needs to be clearly aware of how the KPIs fulfill that need.